Kavychaturvedi5427/Krishi/README.md

-# 🌾 Krishi - My Hackathon Project
+# 🌾 Krishi - Hackathon Project

 Hey!
 This is our submission for the Smart City & Sustainability hackathon.
 We built an AI-powered platform to help farmers in India.